LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 ''''''''''''''''

-The *edge* CPO and *edge_profiles* IDS parent nodes, designed for data storage of data on grid subsets of the grid, are presented in Table :numref:`tbl-cpo2ids_gridsubset`.
+The *edge* CPO and *edge_profiles* IDS parent nodes, designed for data storage of data on grid subsets of the grid, are presented in :numref:`tbl-cpo2ids_gridsubset`.

 .. _tbl-cpo2ids_gridsubset: